 Two-piece golf balls can make an excellent choice for golfers that struggle with hitting the golf ball offline or are looking to save money during their rounds.
 This type of ball is used frequently by the weekend golfer or players new to golf.
-The two-piece ball combines durability and maximum distance in a cost-saving model.
+The two-piece golf ball combines durability and maximum distance in a cost-saving model.
 These types of balls are made with a single solid core of a high-energy acrylate or resin and is covered by a durable, cut-proof blended Surlyn cover.
-The cover on the two-piece ball combined with the solid core gives it more distance than any other type of ball.
+The cover on the two-piece golf ball combined with the solid core gives it more distance than any other type of ball.

 Three-Piece Golf Balls

 Three-piece golf balls can range in performance and in price.
 Some tour-level golf balls are made using three layers.
 Many of these balls consist of a solid rubber or liquid core, an enhanced rubber or liquid-produced layer surrounding the core, and a molded cover made from tough Surlyn, urethane, or balata-like material.
-Three-piece golf balls offer more control than one- or two-piece balls and give golfers a more premium feel.
+Three-piece golf ball offer more control than one- or two-piece balls and give golfers a more premium feel.
 These balls typically generate more spin and allow for more control near the greens.

 Four-Piece Golf Balls

 Four-piece golf balls like the ProV1x are often played by the game’s best players.
 The four layers of each golf ball each have their own purpose.
 These layers work in concert to produce a ball that combines distance and an incredibly soft feel.
 The inner core is comprised of solid, durable rubber, an inner ring that is made to transfer the energy from the club strike to the tough and explosive core, a third layer of special materials that help to increase driving distance while also producing mid iron side spin and feel around the greens, and a fourth cover layer that gives the golf ball its premium sound and feel.
 One of the best golf balls are 4 piece design balls.